The Private Wealth & Private Client Review: Cyprus

 There are no succession taxes in Cyprus.

 It was modified in 2015 by the entry into force of the European Succession Regulation, which applies a single national law of succession to a person's movable and immovable property on death, both for testate and intestate succession.
-The applicable law is that of the country of the deceased's habitual residence at the time of death, unless the deceased was manifestly more closely associated with another country, or the deceased elected in his or her will for their national law to apply, regardless of whether the European Succession Regulation applies in the state of their nationality or not.
+The applicable law is that of the country of the deceased's habitual residence at the time of death, unless the deceased was manifestly more closely associated with another country, or the deceased elected in his or her will for its national law to apply, regardless of whether the European Succession Regulation applies in the state of their nationality.

 Cyprus succession law is set out in a number of enactments, the most significant of which are the WSL and the Administration of Estates Regulation of 1955 (1/1955).
 The WSL deals with both wills and intestacy.
 The part dealing with wills is based on the English Wills Act of 1837, whereas the part dealing with intestacy is based on the Italian Civil Code and reflects continental law.
 Cyprus succession law, therefore, can be said to represent a mixture of common and civil law, in roughly equal proportions.